-During the 2006-07 school year, the Measures of Academic Progress (MAP) was implemented across Lawrence Public Schools in grades 3 through senior high.
-From the time of its inception forward, the MAP assessment system has enabled teachers and administrators to measure students' attainment of district outcomes and to make instructional alterations accordingly.
-During the spring of 2008, Primary MAP was added for full-day kindergarten classes in the area of mathematics in order to measure the effectiveness of our full-day program and to ensure the attainment of foundational primary mathematics skills at the kindergarten level.
-In 2008-09, the Primary MAP was expanded to include first grade students from full-day kindergarten schools; in 2009-10, second grade students from these schools were included.
-The inclusion of the 2009-10 second graders allowed the district to evaluate more accurately the long-term effectiveness of the full-day kindergarten program, as well as provide much-needed data about primary students' performance in the area of mathematics from kindergarten through second grade.
-In 2010-11, we were able to follow an exact cohort of students from the first full-day kindergarten class into their third grade year.
+During the 2006-2007 school year, the Measures of Academic Progress (MAP) was implemented across Lawrence Public Schools (LPS) in grades 3 through senior high.
+Since its inception, the MAP assessment system has enabled teachers and administrators to measure students' attainment of district outcomes and to make instructional alterations accordingly.

+During the spring of 2008, Primary MAP was added for full-day kindergarten classes in the area of mathematics in order to measure the effectiveness of the district's full-day program and to ensure the attainment of foundational primary mathematics skills at the kindergarten level.

+In 2008-2009, the Primary MAP was expanded to include first grade students from full-day kindergarten schools; in 2009-2010, second grade students from these schools were included.
+The inclusion of the 2009-2010 second graders allowed the district to evaluate more accurately the long-term effectiveness of the full-day kindergarten program, as well as provide much-needed data about primary students' performance in the area of mathematics from kindergarten through second grade.
+In 2010-2011, the district was able to follow an exact cohort of students from the first full-day kindergarten class into their third grade year.
 The data from MAP was especially useful for looking at the long-term effectiveness of the full-day kindergarten program as related to student outcomes.

-For the 2011-12 school year, fullday kindergarten was added at Broken Arrow and Sunflower Elementary Schools, increasing the number of schools testing with Primary MAP for mathematics to 10 elementary schools.
-In April 2012, the Board of Education approved the addition of fullday kindergarten at the remaining four elementary schools--Deerfield, Langston Hughes, Quail Run, Sunset Hill--which increased the number of students being assessed with Primary MAP to approximately 2,310 in all 14 LPS elementary schools.
-Starting in 2013-14, we began using Primary MAP to evaluate student achievement in both mathematics and reading.
+For the 2011-2012 school year, full-day kindergarten was added at Broken Arrow and Sunflower Elementary Schools, increasing the number of schools testing with Primary MAP for mathematics to 10 elementary schools.
+In April of 2012, the Board of Education approved the addition of full-day kindergarten at the remaining four elementary schools, Deerfield, Langston Hughes, Quail Run, and Sunset Hill, which increased the number of students being assessed with Primary MAP to approximately 2,310 in all 14 LPS elementary schools.
+Starting in 2013-2014, the district began using Primary MAP to evaluate student achievement in both mathematics and reading.

 In addition, MAP has provided and will continue to provide valuable information to teachers and parents regarding the academic achievement, potential, and growth of each and every student.
 The data warehouse, Viewpoint, provides teachers with additional benefits from MAP data.
-The warehouse generates teacher reports that graphically portray areas of relative strength and relative weakness in specific strands of Mathematics and Reading for each student in the class.
+The warehouse generates teacher reports that graphically portray areas of relative strength and relative weakness in specific strands of mathematics and reading for each student in the class.
 MAP also provides important data for the organization of guided studies at the middle school level in grades six, seven, and eight.

-The summary below has been taken from the NWEA website:
+The summary below has been taken from the Northwest Education Association (NWEA) website: